 Dr Rachael Dwyer is an educator and researcher concerned with ensuring that all students have opportunities to participate in quality music and arts education as part of their schooling.
 She spent a number of years as a music specialist teacher in primary schools prior to completing her doctoral studies at The University of Queensland.
-Rachael’s teaching experience has extended across P-12 music classrooms, as well as at the tertiary level, and she has a background in Kódaly methodology.
+Rachael’s teaching experience has extended across P-12 music classrooms, as well as over a decade of experience as a teacher educator.

 - teachers' values and beliefs